-Next to the modeling of planned absences (e.g. a working schedule), vacation models may also be used to model unplanned server interruptions (e.g. a doctor who is called away for an emergency).
+a working schedule), vacation models may also be used to model unplanned server interruptions (e.g. a doctor who is called away for an emergency).
 A wide variety of vacation models exists.
-For a general overview, we refer to Doshi (1986), Takagi (1988) and Tian and Zhang (2006).
+For a general overview, we refer to Doshi [31] and Takagi [32].
+A more recent yet less general survey can be found in Vishnevskii et al. [33].
 In this work, however, we do not focus on vacation models.
 Instead, we consider an alternative, more intuitive approach to model service outages.
-This approach was first suggested by Hopp and Spearman (2000).
-In their work, Hopp and Spearman propose a transformation of the service process times to account for service outages.
-The results of Hopp and Spearman are widely accepted in the literature.
+This approach was first suggested by Vishnevskii et al. [26].
+In their work, Hopp et al. [26] propose a transformation of the service process times to account for service outages.
+The results of Hopp et al. [26] are widely accepted in the literature (for instance refer to Lambrecht et al. [13]).
 In this work, we develop new expressions to model the impact of service outages that are peculiar to healthcare systems.
 In what follows, we first discuss the difference between preemptive and nonpreemptive outages.
 Next, we provide the means to model them.